-The non-terminals record, proc, global, and link each produce a string and the corresponding macro Recdcl, Procdcl, Globdcl, or Linkdcl prints the string.
+The non-terminals record, proc, global, link, and invocable each produce a string and the corresponding macro Recdcl, Procdcl, Globdcl, Linkdcl, or Invocdcl prints the string.

 Because the grammar is used for both the regular Icon translator and the variant translator system, the macro calls must be more general than what is required for either one alone.
 Consider the production for global: